tvararu/meteor-webpack-react-kickstart/README.md

 # Folders
 - `react`: Your React.js application.
 It must be outside your Meteor project or the server will restart at every file change (it's slow!)
 - `meteor`: Your meteor application.
-Anything outside your
+Mainly your server stuff and file assets
 - `settings`: Your development and production settings for Meteor (you can add your own stuff)
 - `webpack`: Your development and production webpack config (go ahead and change the build to work the way you like it)